michaelyanwang/dcalasso/README.md

   To compute an adaptive lasso estimate, the function first finds the estimate for the corresponding unpenalized Cox proportional hazards model and then shrinks it to be the adaptive lasso-penalized estimator.

   The key novelties are two folds: (1) a divide-and-conquer strategy is applied for the computation of the initial unpenalized Cox proportional hazards model by splitting the observations into <tt>K</tt> chunks and processing each separately; (2) a fast linearization is applied in the estimation of the shrinkage step further reducing the computational burden.

+  When the interest is to estimate the Cox model without adaptive lasso shrinkage, this package is also useful and the user can simply take the unpenalized estimate result.
+Note that when n>>p, the computation for the adaptive lasso estimate takes a very small amount of time, i.e. the dcalasso is still computationally advantageous over the standard approach to fitting Cox model for extremely large dataset when the penalized estimate is not of interest.

 # Citation